webtrends-optimize/knowledge-base/docs/for-web/integrations/push-integrations/google-universal-analytics.md

-# Google Universal Analytics - Push Integration
+# Integrate Webtrends Optimize with Google Analytics (Universal Analytics) - Push Integration

 **This page is under construction.**